BBC Radio Derby: Other output

 The football focused evening programme is available as a podcast called 'Rams Daily'.

 News items, videos, audio clips and photos are posted on Twitter to the general @BBCDerby account, and on the Facebook page with the same handle.
 Sports related updates are posted on Twitter to the @BBCDerbySport account.

 Programming

-Local programming is produced and broadcast from the BBC's Derby studios from 6am - 10pm on Sundays - Fridays and from 6am - 6pm and 8-10pm on Saturdays.
+Local programming is produced and broadcast from the BBC's Derby studios from 6 am to 2 pm on Mondays to Fridays with all other programming since 2023, apart from sports coverage, being regional or national, and during the overnight downtime, BBC Radio Derby simulcasts BBC Radio 5 Live.

-Off-peak programming, including the late show from 10pm - 1am, originates from BBC Radio WM (Monday - Thursday) and BBC Radio Nottingham (Friday - Sunday).

-During the station's downtime, BBC Radio Derby simulcasts overnight programming from BBC Radio 5 Live and BBC Radio London.
+Presenters

+In 2025 it was reported that BBC Radio Derby and Sabras Radio presenter Pam Sidhu and her husband were recruiters for the Educo Cult and that the BBC had ignored safeguarding reports about her.